How to Qualify for the Boston Marathon – Rules & Tips

 Have Faith

-Now, let’s talk qualifying times, my friend.
-The times listed below are based on your age on the date of the 2023 Boston Marathon, which will take place on April 17, 2023.
-It’s important to keep these times in mind as you push yourself towards your Boston dreams:
+The following qualifying times are based on each participant’s age on the date of the 2023 Boston Marathon, set to take place on April 17, 2023.

 Additional resource – How to avoid slowing down during a race